 - Grantmaking Business Process Evaluation, Final Report, July 2022, by Salvador Acevedo

 Portfolio Review and Agency-Level Theory of Change

 Given the complexities and shifting sands of CAC’s portfolio of funding programs, our basic approach to the portfolio evaluation was to first develop a framework in logic for CAC’s intended outcomes from the totality of its work (i.e., an Agency-Level Theory of Change), and then take stock of the “fit” of existing grant programs, and consider what types of different or additional investments would contribute to CAC’s success, outcome by outcome.
 The Evaluation Task Force was our thought partner throughout this process.
 The starting point for this work was the 2019 Strategic Framework, which established goals and aspirations and provided a racial equity decision tool, but stopped short of offering a specific framework for “balancing the portfolio” of grant programs.

-In many public and private funding agencies, grant programs tend to be added, expanded or dropped over the years without a strong rationale, especially during times of budgetary growth.
+In many public and private funding agencies, grant programs tend to be added, expanded or dropped over the years without a strong rationale, especially during times of budgetary growth or decline.
 Decisions are made on rolling, case by case basis, often without the benefit of a logic model or theory of change that might argue for or against a particular investment proposal.
 In fact, we have learned from this process just how difficult it is for an agency with such a broad purview as CAC to interrogate its investment decisions through the lens of logic because of the extraordinary amount of thought work necessary to create the Theory of Change in the first place.
 It is this very capacity we hope to have built through our work with CAC.

-- Agency-Level Theory of Change, version 1.0
+- Agency-Level Theory of Change, version 1.0 (not publicly available)

 - Summary Report on 2021-22 Grantmaking Evaluation, which includes a Portfolio Review and discussion of the “fit” of current and past grant programs with the Theory of Change